arunbear/Mic/README.md

 # LICENSE

-This library is free software; you can redistribute it and/or modify it under the terms of the GPL v3.
+This library is free software; you can redistribute it and/or modify it under the terms of the GNU public license, version 3.

 # SEE ALSO